vmarvakova/assignment5/README.md

 # b) Setting the value of a Sudoku square [4 marks]

-Write a function `setSquare(int row, int col, int value)` that sets the value in the cell in the square at the given row and column, then updates the sets of possible values in the grid to remove choices that have been eliminated.
+Write a function `setSquare(int row, int col, int value)` that sets the value in the cell in the square at the given row and column, then updates the sets of possible values in the rest of the grid to remove choices that have been eliminated.
 For instance, if we put a '3' on a given row, then nothing else on that row can have the value 3.

 The implementation of setSquare is split into two parts.